Published Dec 22, 2022

 Heart disease is an umbrella term for a variety of conditions, including some types of cardiovascular disease, that impact the heart’s ability to function properly.
 The four main types of heart disease are coronary heart disease, stroke, peripheral arterial disease, and aortic disease.

-Out of all the heart diseases, the most common type is coronary heart disease.
+Out of all the heart diseases, the most common type is coronary heart disease (also called coronary artery disease).
 Coronary heart disease occurs when the heart’s arteries cannot deliver oxygen-rich blood to the heart.
 This type of heart disease is either caused by a build-up of plaque in the arteries or issues with how the blood vessels work.

-Luckily, there are various ways to reduce the risk of developing heart disease.
+Luckily, there are various ways to reduce the risk of developing heart disease and improve cardiovascular health.

 Risks of Heart Disease